 The following are examples of our experience in complex coverage matters:

 - Riddell v.
-Ace, et al. – We represent a major insurer in coverage litigation arising out of the concussion lawsuits filed by thousands of former football players against the NFL and helmet manufacturer, Riddell Inc.
+Ace, et al. – We represent a major insurer in coverage litigation arising out of the traumatic brain injury lawsuits filed by thousands of former NFL, collegiate and youth football players against helmet manufacturer, Riddell Inc.

 - Regional Steel Corp. v.
 Liberty Surplus Ins.
 Co.; Chartis v.
 Liberty Surplus Ins.
 Corp. – We won two summary judgment motions – and thereafter prevailed on appeal in the Ninth Circuit – in an insurance coverage/bad faith action involving Liberty’s denial of defense and indemnity to an insured contractor in an underlying construction defect suit, as well as a related equitable indemnity action filed by another insurer that accepted and paid over $1 million toward the contractor’s coverage claim.